rohanbatrain/knowledge-base/docs/SOPs/Note-Taking.md

 My on the go note taking app is obsidian and google keep, my temporary ally is telegram saved message.
 Let's discuss each on below.

-### Obsidian

-Our vault structure is as follow:

-1. I have my .obsidian directory as a github repository.
-2. I have added that as a sub-module in my github repository

 #### Setup

 We will use termux application to setup our obsidian + git sync